Marko Cindric

 Godot game engine, live microphone.

-Drawing upon western religious motifs of the world’s creation, Fiat is an exploration of impact—of how we ourselves shape our world through word and breath.
+Drawing upon western religious motifs of the world’s creation (“fiat lux” being the Latin translation of “let there be light”), Fiat is an exploration of impact—of how we ourselves shape our world through word and breath.
 Inspired in large part by geophilosopher David Abram’s Becoming Animal (2011), Fiat encourages participants to reconnect with their animal bodies, experiment with making strange noises, and reflect on the forms generated in response, or “by fiat.”
 As Abram writes:

 Oral language gusts through us—our sounded phrases borne by the same air that nourishes the cedars and swells the cumulus clouds … language’s primary gift is not to re-present the world around us, but to call ourselves into the vital presence of that world—and into deep and attentive presence with one another.